 Seniors can camp for a 50% discount in Idaho state parks.
 Unless the park is specifically marked as one that does not offer the discount, you can enjoy this benefit at all the Idaho state parks.
 You must be an Idaho resident.
 You must also be 62 years or older.

 Idaho state parks have a lot to do!

 It’s easy to find activities in the Idaho state parks.
 The parks offer conservation information, interpretive centers and even museums in some areas.
 At all the state parks, you can learn about nature and the different ecosystems in Idaho.
 You can also learn about the things the parks have to offer and the history of them.
 Most activities are free.

 Visiting Sacred Encounters is a great way to learn more about history.
 While the encounter is not included in your state park admission, you can learn more about all the things that happened to make the state park what it is.
 The cost is only $5 to get into Sacred Encounters.

 Each park has different trails and options for people to enjoy while at the state parks.
 In addition to actually visiting the trails, you can learn more about safety and different hiking options while you’re there.
-The trails are all marked for different levels of difficulty.
-Trails that are kid-friendly are even marked as such!
+The trails are all marked for different levels of difficulty, from kid-friendly to expert!

 There are lots of activities for kids in Idaho state parks!

 The official Idaho state parks mascot, Scout the Fox, helps kids navigate the parks and learn more about the things each park has to offer.
 Scout the Fox has been the mascot for years and often visits Idaho classrooms.
 When you see Scout at state park events, be sure to visit because there’s almost always free swag!